About the Australian Football Hall of Fame

 The Hall of Fame Induction Dinner is one of football's most prestigious events, after being instituted in 1996 to recognise the greats of the game from around the country.

 The Australian Football Hall of Fame seeks to recognise and enshrine players, coaches, umpires, administrators and media representatives who have made significant contributions to Australian Football – at any level – since the game's inception in 1858.

 The highest honour within the Hall is Legend status, which can be bestowed on players and coaches.
 Individuals are selected for Legend status if they have caused the game to change significantly for the better.

 The committee considers candidates on the basis of record, ability, integrity, sportsmanship and character.
 The number of games played, coached or umpired or years of service is a consideration only and does not determine eligibility.

-Players are eligible only after they have been retired from the game for at least three years.
+Players are eligible only after they have been retired from the game for at least five years.
 Coaches, umpires, administrators and media representatives are eligible only after retirement.